- Purchase the complete Expat Arrivals Colombia Guide (PDF)

 Like many countries in Latin America, chauvinism or machismo can be a problem.
 Female expats will have to deal with catcalling and harassment in the street, while men will be expected to pay for everything on a date or in a relationship.

 Language barrier in Colombia

 Although the government has made bilingualism a priority, the average Colombian will not speak much English.
 This is particularly apparent outside of the major urban centres.
 Learning Spanish will be essential for any expat hoping to integrate and fully adjust to life in Colombia.

-The Spanish of the inland regions tends to be relatively easy to understand.
-However, even expats who speak the language well will find it difficult to understand Colombians from the Caribbean coast.
-There is a huge range of vocabulary and slang.
+The Spanish of the inland regions tends to be relatively easy to understand, but even expats who speak the language well will find it difficult to understand Colombians from the Caribbean coast, as there is a huge range of vocabulary and slang.
 Regional meanings can also vary widely.

 Safety in Colombia

 Eager to put the stereotypes of drug cartels and kidnappings behind them, Colombians do their best to make foreigners feel welcome in their country.
 They work to put forward an image which is warm, generous and sociable.
 Expats may find that although people are generally friendly, they can also appear oblivious to those around them.

 Safety in Colombia has improved significantly in recent years, but street crimes like pickpocketing and armed robbery are still common.
 Expats should therefore take certain basic precautions and be vigilant about personal safety.
 Expats should also stay vigilant around roads, as Colombians tend to drive aggressively and have little patience for pedestrians.

 Even though Colombia signed a peace agreement with the Revolutionary Armed Forces of Colombia, some groups have refused to demobilise.
 This means there are parts of Colombia that are still suffering from a war between guerillas, paramilitaries and government forces.
 Expats should avoid these areas.